 Nucleus professorships play an essential role in strengthening emerging fields.
 The University anticipates that appointment of high-profile, leading researchers will stimulate the development of these emerging fields.
 In addition to further research expertise, the new professors are expected to vitalize research-based teaching at Universität Hamburg.

 To develop the profile initiatives into emerging fields, 3 professorships will be appointed without a pre-defined designation.

 Ideas and Venture Fund

 The program is designed to provide fast, straightforward funding to preparatory research projects.
 Funds are available for use as seed financing by projects preparing a third-party funding application.
 The purpose of the program is to advance the role of Universität Hamburg as a leading university.
 One third of the funding amount is reserved to support early career researchers.
-The first 2 application rounds have already concluded.
+The first application rounds have already concluded.
 More information about the Ideas and Venture Fund is available from the Staff Service Portal.
-Details on the third application round will be published in the autumn of 2020.

 Strengthening regional research cooperation

 The Partnership for Innovation, Education and Research (PIER), a collaborative endeavor between Universität Hamburg and DESY, has been expanded to include 16 members.
 PIER strengthens existing research partnerships in the Hamburg Metropolitan Region and initiates new collaborative formats.

 It also stimulates cooperation within the Association of North German Universities.
 The program further provides seed financing to support innovative, collaborative research projects that are still in their infancy.

 The Studium generale and a degree program in the liberal arts give students access to research-based teaching and a multidimensional education.

 Support for student research groups